raysan5/raylib/README.md

 Someone could argue about debugging. raylib is a library intended for learning and I think C it's a clear enough language to allow writing small-mid size programs with a printf-based debugging.
 All raylib examples have also been written this way.

+Since raylib v1.1, you can download a windows Installer package for easy installation and configuration.
+Check [raylib Webpage](http://www.raylib.com/)

 building
 --------